We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 While the term “smartwatch” defies a precise definition, you can think of it as a wearable computer that sits on your wrist.
-Microsoft had such a concept in mind when it introduced the Spot in 2003, but the company discontinued the idea in short order.
+Microsoft had such a concept in mind when it introduced the Spot in 2003, but the company discontinued the idea.
 It took more than a decade (with a few stops in between from companies such as Sony, Samsung, and Motorola) for leading consumer tech giant Apple to release its first version of the smartwatch.

 The evolution of the smartwatch continues today.
 Manufacturers of these wearable devices have yet to zero in on exactly which features and functions — not to mention price points — meet the demands of tech-hungry consumers.
 Still, you can’t deny the appeal of the smartwatch, and if you’ve landed on this page, chances are you’re interested in one for yourself or a loved one.

 That’s why we created the above product recommendation matrix: to give you the lowdown on five of the best smartwatch products history has yet to provide.

 At BestReviews, we don’t just review products.
 We research and study product categories, and we create shopping guides that help our readers learn more about what interests them.
 For more information about smartwatches, please continue reading.

 While smartwatches are small, wearable computers that hug your wrist, that’s where the similarities between product options end.
 The smartwatch space spans many product types and can be divided into a few standard categories.

 Stuck in a lengthy meeting where taking out your smartphone is a no-no?
 A quick glance at your smartwatch can ensure you are are not missing any calls, messages, or vital information.